Multiple Time-Frame Analysis

 Scalpers

-This group holds on to their trades for only a few minutes.
-The scalper never holds on to a trade for more than ten minutes.
+This group holds onto their trades for only a few minutes.
+Scalper never holds on to a trade for more than ten minutes.
 With the objective of making small amounts of pips as profit, 5 - 20 pips.

-A Scalper using 1 minute chart wants to go long, checks 5 minute chart, which looks like the one below, since 5 min show stocks trend is going up, then decides from this analysis it's okay to buy.
+A Scalper using 1 minutes chart wants to go long, checks 5 min chart, which looks like the one below, since 5 min show stocks trend is going up, then decides from this analysis it's ok to buy.

 Day Traders

 This group holds on to their trades for a few hours but not more than a day.
-With the objective of making quite a number of pips, 30 - 100 pips.
+With the objective of making quite a number of pips, 30 to 100 pips.

 Swing Traders

 This group holds on to their trades for a few days to a week.
-With the objective of making a large number of pips, 100 - 400 pips.
+With the objective of making a large number of pips, 100 to 400 pips.

-Swing trader using 1 hour chart wants to go short, checks 4 hour chart, which looks like the stocks example illustrated and explained below, since 4 hour shows the stocks trend is going down, then decides from this analysis it's okay to sell.
+Swing trader using 1 hour chart wants to go short, checks 4 hour trading chart, which looks like the stocks example illustrated and explained below, since 4 hour shows the stocks trend is going down, then decides from this analysis it's ok to sell.

 Position traders

-These are the investors that hold on to their trades for weeks or months.
-With the objective of making a large number of pips, 300 - 1000 pips.
+These are the traders that hold on to their trades for weeks or months.
+With the objective of making a large number of pips, 300 to 1000 pips.

-Position trader using the daily chart wants to go short, checks weekly chart, weekly looks like the one below, since weekly shows the stocks trend is going down, then decides from this analysis it's okay to sell.
+Position trader using the daily chart wants to short sell, checks weekly chart, weekly looks like the one below, since weekly shows the stocks trend is going down, then decides from this analysis it's ok to sell.

 How to Define A Stock Trading Trend